Andreas Treichl

-Life
+Early life and education

+Treichl attended the Schottengymnasium in Vienna (Upper Secondary School) and subsequently completed studies in economics at the University of Vienna.

+Career

-Treichl attended the Schottengymnasium in Vienna (Upper Secondary School).
-After completing studies in economics at the University of Vienna, he worked at several branches of Chase Manhattan Bank in a number of European and American cities from 1977 to 1983.
+Treichl worked at several branches of Chase Manhattan Bank in a number of European and American cities from 1977 to 1983.
 From 1983 to 1986, he was a member of the senior management at Erste Bank der oesterreichischen Sparkassen AG.
-From 1986 to 1993, he served as Chairman of the Board of Chase Manhattan Bank Austria and from 1993 to 1994 as Chairman of the Board of Crédit Lyonnais Austria.
-In 1997 he became Chairman of the Board of Erste Bank, and since 2008, he has been Chief Executive Officer of Erste Group Bank AG.
-The largest shareholder of Erste Group is ERSTE Stiftung of which Andreas Treichl has been Chairman of the Board since the end of 2012.
+From 1986 to 1993, he was chairman of Chase Manhattan Bank Austria, and from 1993 to 1994, chairman of Crédit Lyonnais Austria.

+In 1997, Treichl became Chairman of the Board of Erste Bank, and since 2008, he has been Chief Executive Officer of Erste Group Bank AG.
+The largest shareholder of Erste Group is ERSTE Stiftung of which Treichl has been chairman since the end of 2012.
 ERSTE Stiftung is one of the largest non-profit organisations in Europe.
 Its activities focus on the region of Central and Eastern Europe, which is Erste Group’s home market, and include programmes for social integration, culture and Europe.
 Moreover, Andreas Treichl initiated the project “Die Zweite Sparkasse” and played a key role in its implementation.

-Treichl served as finance director of the federal organization of the Austrian People's Party (Österreichische Volkspartei, ÖVP) from 1991 to 1997.
-He was named Manager of the Year by the Vienna University of Economics on 12 November 2007.
-Andreas Treichl is a board member of the International Monetary Conference (IMC), of the Institute of International Finance (IIF) and of the Trilateral Commission European Region.
+In addition to his career in banking, Treichl was finance director of the federal organization of the Austrian People's Party (Österreichische Volkspartei, ÖVP) from 1991 to 1997.
 In June 2010, he was an invited guest at the 58th Bilderberg Conference in Sitges.